Spinach Artichoke Squares are a low-carb spin on classic spinach artichoke dip!

 It’s the crazy, hectic time of year and you just want easy with a “wow” factor.
-Here it is with these versatile spinach artichoke squares!
+Here it is in these versatile Spinach Artichoke Squares!

-Instead of serving the classic combination of spinach and artichokes as a hot dip with chips and crackers, these baked “squares” make an elegant hot appetizer that your low-carbing friends and family will love.
-It’s also perfect for your holiday brunch and best of all, you may already have many of the ingredients on hand.
+Instead of serving the classic combination of spinach and artichokes as a hot dip with chips and crackers, these baked “squares” make an elegant hot appetizer that your low-carb friends and family will love.
+It’s also perfect for a holiday brunch.
+Best of all, you may already have many of the ingredients on hand.

 I like to keep either canned or frozen artichokes on hand at all times.
 Frozen artichoke hearts will have better flavor than canned, but they’re not always easy to find and they are more expensive.
 Avoid using marinated artichokes in this recipe; they’re better used in something like an antipasto platter.

-Squeezing the excess water from frozen spinach is not one of my favorite things to do, but a potato ricer comes in handy for this purpose.
-Simply drop the thawed spinach in small batches into the well and squeeze as if ricing a potato.
+Squeezing the excess water from frozen spinach is not one of my favorite things to do.
+A potato ricer comes in handy for this purpose.
+Simply drop the thawed spinach in small batches into the well of the ricer and squeeze out the water.

-I prefer to use Swiss or Gruyere cheese in this recipe, however, I have been known to clean out the cheese drawer when making these by shredding and combining all the bits of white cheese I have on hand such as Mozzarella or white Cheddar.
+I prefer to use Swiss or Gruyere cheese in this recipe but I have been known to clean out the cheese drawer when making these.
+Any combination of white cheese will work, including Mozzarella and Cheddar.

 Besides being easy and delicious, this dish can be prepared ahead of time and baked at the last minute.
 For a spicy variation, add chopped fresh jalapeno peppers.
+Here’s another variation in a quiche: Crustless Spinach, Artichoke and Jalapeno Quiche.
 Enjoy!

 Non-stick cooking spray or olive oil